The Washerman

 The Washerman is a 2018 Nigerian romantic comedy film produced by Etinosa Idemudia and directed by Charles Uwagbai.
 The movie stars Ik Ogbonna, Frank Donga, Mc Abbey, Bryan Okwara, Mofe Duncan, Judith Audu, Sound Sultan, Sexy Steel and Mercy Isoyip.

 Synopsis

 The story revolves around a vlogger who is desperately in search of true love.
-With his prayers, he overcomes disappointments and found love, though it is not what was expected.
+With his prayers, he overcomes disappointments and finds love, though it is not what was expected.